iamnayaya/Ahmadnyy/README.md

-👋 Hello, I'm Ahmad Hamisu, a versatile Full Stack Developer with a passion for crafting innovative and user-centric web applications.
-My skill set spans both frontend and backend technologies, making me proficient in HTML, CSS, JavaScript, as well as server-side technologies like Node.js and databases such as MongoDB.
+👋 Hello, I'm Ahmad Hamisu, a skilled Frontend Developer with a strong passion for crafting innovative and user-centric web applications.
+With expertise in HTML, CSS, JavaScript, React.js, and TailwindCSS, I specialize in creating responsive and visually appealing user interfaces.

-🌱 I'm currently focused on expanding my expertise in React.js while also delving into modern frontend tools like TypeScript and GraphQL.
-My commitment to continuous learning keeps me updated with the latest frontend and backend technologies, enabling me to deliver cutting-edge solutions.
+🌱 Currently, I'm focused on enhancing my skills in modern frontend technologies, particularly React.js, and exploring tools like TypeScript and GraphQL.
+My commitment to continuous learning ensures that I stay updated with the latest trends and technologies in frontend development, enabling me to deliver cutting-edge solutions.

-💼 In my prior role as a Frontend Developer at Bincom Dev Center, I played a pivotal role in developing responsive and interactive web interfaces using HTML, CSS, and JavaScript frameworks.
-Collaborating closely with UI/UX designers, I transformed design mockups into functional user interfaces while also optimizing website performance and ensuring cross-browser compatibility.
+💼 In my role as a Frontend Developer at Bincom Dev Center, I developed and maintained responsive web applications using React.js and Vue.js, which improved user engagement by 30%.
+I collaborated closely with backend developers to integrate RESTful APIs, optimized web applications for maximum speed and scalability, and implemented unit and integration tests to ensure reliability.
+My experience includes working closely with UI/UX designers to transform design mockups into functional and pixel-perfect user interfaces.

-📫 Feel free to contact me at ahmeadnayaya@gmail.com or +2348141375357.
-I'm always open to exciting opportunities and collaborations in the dynamic field of full-stack development.
+📫 Feel free to contact me at 1ahmadhnayaya@gmail.com or +2348141375357.
+I'm always open to exciting opportunities and collaborations in the dynamic field of frontend development.

 Let's connect and work together to create exceptional web experiences!